Thursday, 19 June 2014

 Shortly after that the track swung away from the highway and we got our first view of the town below us, with its attendant line of wind turbines on the ridge behind.

 The last part of our descent to Pont-de-Salars was abrupt and precipitous, in a boulder-strewn tunnel roofed with greenery.
-When we emerged onto the road we were almost at the river, and we crossed it on a rusty metal footbridge next to the cars.
+When we emerged onto the road we were almost at the river, and we crossed it on a rusty metal footbridge next to the car bridge.

 A flower market was setting up in the square, but we were more interested in food and hurried on up the street in search of a boulangerie.